Alamofire + AlamofireObjectMapper

 manager.retrier = ApiRequestRetrier(context: context, authService: authService)

-IMPORTANT In the real world, a 401 status code is an indication that tokens should be refreshed.
-If this refresh fails, a 401 indicates that the user has to log in, since the tokens are invalid.
-Here, however, we will never receive a 401, since we use a static api.
+IMPORTANT A 401 status code is an indication that the auth token should be refreshed.
+If this fails, the refresh tokens are invalid.
+In this demo, we never receive a 401, since we use a static API.
 We thus have to trigger these mechanisms by doing the following:

 • Kill your connection and perform a clean install, to remove all stored data.